Specialisms & expertise

 The defendant released two interim damages payments and a stay was ordered to allow the claimant to undergo treatment.
 She underwent bariatric surgery, the incisional hernia was reduced and a temporary repair effected pending weight loss sufficient to allow formal abdominal wall reconstruction to go ahead.
 She also received treatment for her psychiatric injury.
 Oliver negotiated a settlement of £100,000.

 AB -v- CD

 The case concerned Mr B who was attacked by a relative’s golden retriever dog whilst home alone.
 He suffered a significant laceration to his face and further puncture wounds to his hand, wrist and the back of his head.
 He lost a lot of blood and thought that he was going to die.
 Oliver was instructed and, through careful analysis, argued that the notoriously complex Animals Act 1971 imposed strict liability despite the golden retriever not belonging to a dangerous species.
-The defendant admitted breach but strongly contested causation.
+The defendant admitted breach but strongly contested causation (save the significant scarring).
 Oliver obtained reports from consultants in plastic surgery and psychiatry and the latter confirmed that the attack had caused the claimant’s PTSD, depression and the exacerbation of alcohol misuse making him currently alcohol dependent and unable to work.
 However, Oliver faced numerous problems in trying to prove the injuries suffered and the losses claimed but, despite the defendant’s great scepticism, negotiated an excellent settlement of £85,000.